About data sharing with the NHS

 If you have any queries about what NHS Digital does with your information or would like to know more please get in touch:

-If you would like to know more about what Amaze does with your data, please read our Privacy Policy or email Amaze.
+If you would like to know more about what Amaze does with your data, please read our privacy policy or contact us on [email protected].